Venue Coordinator vs

 A venue coordinator might stay until the meal is served, and the majority of the time, leaves or simply disappears after.
 Some may stay until the cake is cut and served.

 He or she will not be by your side throughout the day or night.
-Although the venue coordinator will do their best to keep you happy, he or she will not be helping if your bustle breaks, when it comes time to gather your gifts, making sure the DJ plays the right song at the right time or having the caterer fix a problem with the food.
+Although the venue coordinator will do their best to keep you happy, he or she will not be helping if your bustle breaks, making sure the DJ plays the right song at the right time or having the caterer fix a problem with the food.

 A wedding coordinator contacts your vendors before your wedding to make sure everyone is confirmed and knows what time they will be arriving and handle any issues with menus, payments etc. A venue coordinator may contact vendors that have to do with setup of the reception, but it’s not common and a venue coordinator certainly will not deal with vendor issues!